 What to expect

-The Masterclass is a high-energy, action packed event, crammed with solid information and tips.
-During the 5 days John Craddock will help build your knowledge and consolidate your new skills with over 37 hands-on labs.
+The Masterclass is a high-energy, action-packed event, crammed with factual information and tips.
+During the 5-days, John Craddock will help build your knowledge and consolidate your new skills with over 35 hands-on labs.

 The class provides detailed learning through the extensive use of hands-on labs.
-Attendees will not only learn the fundamentals and principles, but also learn how-to deploy and troubleshoot the solutions.
-In-depth learning will be gained through the use tools, such as Fiddler, to analyse and understand the protocol flows.
+Attendees will not only learn the fundamentals and principles but also learn how to deploy and troubleshoot the solutions.
+In-depth learning will be gained through the use of tools, such as Fiddler and WireShark to analyze and understand the protocol flows.

 The class is primarily aimed at IT professionals.
-However, application developers who are tasked with integrating authentication and authorisation with Microsoft Azure and/or on-premises AD FS will greatly benefit from the detailed coverage.
+However, application developers who are tasked with integrating authentication and authorization with Microsoft Azure AD and/or on-premises AD FS will significantly benefit from the detailed coverage.
 Code development is not included in the class, but you will learn about all of the configuration requirements.

-- Create and manage groups, OUs and group policies in on-premises AD
+- Create and manage groups, OUs and group policies in an on-premises AD

 - Perform basic server/DC troubleshooting (for example check if a service is running, and restart it)